pixelcorp-nl/canvas.edu/README.md

 # cd to the root of the project
-make nuke-postgres # if you want to clear the postgres database make nuke-redis # if you want to clear the redis database make nuke-all # if you want to clear both databases
+make nuke-postgres # if you want to clear the postgres database make nuke-redis # if you want to clear the redis database make nuke-db # if you want to clear both databases
 ```